wilsonmar/wilsonmar.github.io/_posts/2019-02-09-protractor.md

 To install plugins for autocomplete in Microsoft Visual Studio Code<a target="_blank" href="https://www.udemy.com/protractor-tutorial/learn/v4/t/lecture/12689515?start=0">*</a>

+To run Jasmine tests through WebStorm, follow WebStorm’s simple 13-step process to get it running.
+But note Jasmine isn’t a "first class citizen".
+Jasmine can run only through the karma test driver.
+Follow more steps to be able to use WebStorm’s debugger.

 ## Protractor script edits

 1. If you need to navigate to a page which does not use Angular, you can<a target="_blank" href="https://github.com/angular/protractor/blob/master/docs/timeouts.md#waiting-for-angular-on-page-load